 We sit with patience and not with greed for the joy that announces we have arrived at the fifth step of our sixteen step meditation.

-It is a bubbling, unstable level of joy that naturally evolves into a serene, more stable form of happiness as the sixth step.
+It is a bubbling, unstable level of delight that naturally evolves into a serene, more stable form of happiness as the sixth step.
 Ajahn Brahm teaches that this is not yet the joy and happiness of the first two jhanas; it is a herald, though, of what is to come.